Average

 - Vanilla Espresso Martini Jelly Shot

-- To garnish, add a single coffee bean on top as a nod to a classic Espresso Martini.
+A single coffee bean on top is all it takes – a nod to the classic Espresso Martini. - Cocoa powder rim

 Espresso Martini Jelly Shot FAQ